weavedigitalstudio/gp-beaver-colors/README.md

 ---

-## Installation from GitHub
+## Plugin Installation

-When installing this plugin from GitHub:
+### Manual Installation

-1. Go to the [Releases](https://github.com/weavedigitalstudio/gp-beaver-colors/releases) page
+1. Download the latest `.zip` file from the [Releases Page](https://github.com/weavedigitalstudio/gp-beaver-colors/releases).
-2. Download the latest release ZIP file
+2. Go to **Plugins > Add New > Upload Plugin**.
-3. Extract the ZIP file on your computer
+3. Upload the zip file, install, and activate!

-4. Rename the extracted folder to remove the version number (e.g., from `gp-beaver-colors-0.3.0` to `gp-beaver-colors`)
+### Auto-Updater via GitHub
-5. Create a new ZIP file from the renamed folder
+This plugin supports automatic updates directly from GitHub using a custom updater.
+To ensure updates work:
-6. In your WordPress admin panel, go to Plugins → Add New → Upload Plugin
+1. Keep the plugin installed in `wp-content/plugins/gp-beaver-colors`.
-7. Upload your new ZIP file and activate the plugin
+2. When a new release is available, the WordPress updater will notify you.
-8. Plugin should then auto-update moving forward if there are any changes.
+3. Click **Update Now** in the Plugins page to install the latest version.

-**Note**: The folder renaming step is necessary for WordPress to properly handle plugin updates and functionality.
+---

 ## Requirements

-- GeneratePress theme
+- GeneratePress theme / child theme
 - Beaver Builder plugin
 - WordPress Global Styles disabled (recommended for performance)